rifah07/a-teaching-saas-app/instructions.md

 3. Use point 3 above, to install tailwind
 4. Install shadcn css using point 4 above.
 5. Add code in page.tsx.
 6. Install button od shadcn using point 5 above
+7. Write code in CompanionCard and save.
+8. Go to terminal install using above 6 point.
+9. From [https://ui.shadcn.com/docs/components/table] this page you can copy and paste from the usage part to add in CompanionList.